 I find that all my guide friends use the same size hooks that I do and most of the time it’s a size 10 or 12 hooks when trout fishing.

-I will often downsize my hook in gin-clear water, and in slower water when the trout have lots of time to inspect the bait, and when using a very small bait.
+I will often downsize my hook in gin-clear water, and in slower water when the trout have plenty of time to inspect the bait.
+I also go with a smaller hook when I’m using a very small bait.